iTunes (or Apple Podcasts) is the single biggest podcast search directory in the world.

 So, if Apple doesn't host your audio files, the question is, how do you upload your podcast on iTunes?
 You don't have to worry, the process is simple and straight forward.

-Step One: You need a podcast hosting provider
+Step 1: You need a podcast hosting provider

-The podcast hosting provider is responsible for holding the information and the files of your podcast and generating the RSS feed for submitting it in Apple Podcasts.
+The podcast hosting provider is responsible for holding the information and the files of your podcast and generating the RSS feed (which is a simple link with information) for submitting it in Apple Podcasts.

 When you register on a podcast hosting provider, you create your new show, you fill in the information of your podcast and then you upload your first episode.